 Q. What is Therapeutic Exercise?

-A. Therapeutic exercise is a set of repetitive stretching, strengthening, or endurance maneuvers designed to develop weakened or injured muscle groups that support the spine.
-Specifice exercises help rehabilitate the spine.
+A. Therapeutic exercise is a set of repetitive stretching, strengthening, or endurance maneuvers designed to strengthen weakened or injured muscle groups that support the spine.
+Specific exercises help rehabilitate the spine.

 Q. How does it work?